-Deposit Issues and Complaints (114 reviews)
+Deposit Issues and Complaints (115 reviews)

-Deposits for electricity in Ohio can be a hassle and usually range from $100 to $500.
+Deposits for natural gas in Ohio can be a hassle and usually range from $100 to $500.
 Some companies handle them well with lower deposit amounts or lower credit thresholds while others turn you upside down and shake the lunch money out of your pocket.
 If deposits are causing you issues, you can read deposit related reviews from other customers before you sign up for an energy company.

 GM does not want to give deposits back